VCNC/haeinsa/wiki/How-it-Works.md

 Haeinsa manipulates special lock column which contains metadata of transaction on every row on HBase.
 When changing columns on multiple row in a transaction, Haeinsa client should acquire lock of every associated rows before modifying them.
-Lock column stores transactional metadat of each row.
+Lock column stores transactional metadata of each row.

 #### Optimistic Concurrency Control